 Solar tax credit calculator

-What type of solar installation qualify for federal tax credit?
+What type of solar installation qualifies for the federal tax credit?

-Not all kinds of solar installation qualify for federal tax credit.
+Not all kinds of solar installation qualify for the federal tax credit.
 There are basically two types of solar installation that qualify for this credit.
 These are :